Dehorning of cattle and disbudding of calves

 - As well as local anaesthesia, appropriate long-acting analgesia should be given at the time of disbudding and dehorning.

-Standard Operating Procedure (SOP) for the Process of Humane Disbudding of Calves (see SOP in file below reference list).
+Standard Operating Procedure (SOP) for the Process of Humane Disbudding of Calves (NZVA members can login to see the SOP in file below reference list).

 Animal Welfare (Painful Husbandry Procedures) Code of Welfare 2005